Willie Almond

-William Almond, known as Willie Almond (born 5 April 1868; died 1942) was an English footballer who played in The Football League for Accrington, Blackburn Rovers and Northwich Victoria.
+William Almond, known as Willie Almond (5 April 1868 – 1942), was an English footballer who played in The Football League for Accrington, Blackburn Rovers, and Northwich Victoria.

-In 1887 Willie Almond signed for Witton, the year Witton FC recruited 19 Professional Footballers (See Wikipedia article on Witton F.C.)
-Witton had its best run on both the FA Cup and the Lancashire Cup.
-What role Almond played in these Cup runs is not recorded.
+In 1887 Almond signed with Witton, the year Witton FC recruited 19 professional footballers.
+Witton had its best run in both the FA Cup and the Lancashire Cup.
+What role Almond played in these cup runs is not recorded.

-Season 1888-1889
+Season 1888–1889

 Blackburn Rovers had a highly successful inaugural league season in 1888–1889.
-They finished 4th in the League and reached the Semi-Final of the FA Cup.
+They finished 4th in the League and reached the semi-final of the FA Cup.

 Willie Almond made his League and Club debut, playing at centre-half, on 15 September 1888 at Leamington Road, home of Blackburn Rovers in a match against Accrington.
 The match was drawn 5-5.
 When he made his League debut Willie Almond was 20 years and 163 days old; that made him, on the second weekend of League football, Blackburn Rovers' youngest player.
-Willie Almond scored his debut League goal on 10 November 1888 at Leamington Road, Blackburn against Everton FC.
+Almond scored his debut League goal on 10 November 1888 at Leamington Road, Blackburn, against Everton FC.
 Blackburn Rovers won the match 3–0.
-Willie Almond missed only one of the 21 League matches played by Blackburn Rovers in season 1888-1889 and scored one League goal.
+Almond missed only one of the 21 League matches played by Blackburn Rovers in 1888-1889 and scored one League goal.
 As a centre-half he played in a defence-line that kept three clean sheets and kept the opposition to one-in-a-match on three separate occasions.
-In season 1888-89 Almond played one match as a wing-half and played in a midfield that achieved a big three-goal win.
+He also played one match as a wing-half.